1.1 Activity Summary

 Activity Description |

 Preparing the key elements of your data discovery project will help ensure that the initial deployment of ActiveNav Cloud will run as smoothly as possible.
-Taking the time to identify locations, prepare credentials, and to engage with key users will allow you to achieve results as quickly as possible. |
+Taking the time to identify locations, prepare credentials, and engage with key users will allow you to achieve results as quickly as possible. |

 Goals |